-In the basin above the Fort Union is a considerable thickness of the continental Eocene Wasatch Formation which contains several coal-bearing zones as in the Wyoming area to the north.
-The outcrop of the Wasatch in the Sand Wash Basin is remotely located.
-The coals have been mined only from ranch mines and from the Sparks mine at the West Hiawatha oil field, less than 20 miles from the northwest corner of Colorado.
-No data is available on the Sparks coal, but generally the Wasatch coals are subbituminous B and C, and probably have the same range of analyses as the "Battle", "Creston", and "Hadsell" seams just to the north in the Great Divide Basin in Wyoming, as follows:
+In the basin above the Fort Union is a considerable thickness of the continental Eocene Wasatch Formation, which contains several coal-bearing zones that are approximately correlative with beds to the north in Carbon County, Wyoming.
+The outcrop of the Wasatch in the Sand Wash basin is remotely located.
+The coals have been mined only from ranch mines and from the Sparks mine at West Hiawatha oil field, less than 20 miles from the northwest corner of Colorado.
+No data are available on the Sparks coal, but generally the Wasatch coals are subbituminous B and C, and probably have the same range of analyses as the "Battle", "Creston", and "Hadsell" seams just to the north in Wyoming, as follows:

 As-received basis Range of analyses

-Moisture 20.7-23.0%

-Ash 11.2-13.8%
+Moisture Ash 20.7-23.0% 11.2-13.8%

 Sulfur 1.8-2.7%

 Btu/lb.
 8,250-8,710

 Fus. temp., °F.

 Although the Wasatch coals are lenticular, they would be expected to range from 6' to 20' in thickness in mineable areas, some of which could be strippable.
-None of these Wasatch coals have been included in the estimates of reserves.
+None of these Wasatch coals has been included in the resource estimates.

-In 828 square miles of the Yampa field where the coal reserves were measured or indicated, (Landis, 1959) 23,-607 million tons of coal were estimated as originally in place, $\frac{3}{4}$ of which was bituminous and $\frac{1}{4}$ subbituminous.
+In 828 square miles of the Yampa field where the coal resources were measured or indicated (Landis, 1959), 23,-607 million tons of coal were estimated as originally in place, 4 of which was bituminous and 4 subbituminous.
 In an additional 852 square miles, to depths of 3,000', 21,300 million tons may be present.
-From 3,000' to 6,000' depths, in the deeper axial part of the Sand Wash Basin to the northwest, a smaller resource of 5,000 to 8,000 million tons could be present.
-Also in the Wasatch beds in that area, as much as 5,000 million tons of mineable coal may be found.
+From 3,000' to 6,000' depths, in the deeper part of the Sand Wash basin to the northwest, a smaller resource of 5,000 to 8,000 million tons could be present.
+Also, in the Wasatch beds in that area, as much as 5,000 million tons of mineable coal may be found.

 Total possible resources of coal in place in the Colorado part of the Green River region may be as much as 57,907 million tons.
-Roughly 2/3 of this is expected to be high volatile C bituminous, and the other $\frac{1}{3}$ A, B, or C subbituminous.
+Approximately two-thirds of this coal is believed to be high-volatile C bituminous and the remaining third A, B or C subbituminous.